jhchein/azureml-monitor-retrain/README.md

 A quick start to develop your own model and data monitoring using the latest AzureML Monitoring.
 As monitoring is pretty straightforward using managed online endpoints, this quickstart focuses on the **bring your own production data** scenario.

-> The content of this repository was now integrated into the official [AzureML Examples / AzureML End-to-End Monitoring](https://github.com/Azure/azureml-examples/tree/main/cli/monitoring/azureml-e2e-model-monitoring) as is since now more maintained.
+> Since the content of this repository was integrated into the official [AzureML Examples / AzureML End-to-End Monitoring](https://github.com/Azure/azureml-examples/tree/main/cli/monitoring/azureml-e2e-model-monitoring) it is no more maintained.

 ## Prerequisites